felixpleiva/respiration_life_stages_crabs/README.md

 The software and R packages associated with each script are enlisted in the corresponding R session file.

 ## Licence
-This repository is provided by the authors under the [MIT License](https://opensource.org/licenses/MIT).
+This repository is provided by the author under the [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) License.

 ## Further information
 For any further information, please contact me: Félix P. Leiva, email: felixpleiva@gmail.com